Answers to the most frequently asked questions about JASNA's Annual General Meeting (AGM) appear below.

 A Companion is an attendee category denoting a person who accompanies a JASNA member to the AGM and pays the AGM companion registration fee.
 Only one Companion can accompany a JASNA member, and that person may be a spouse, friend, or family member.
 The Companion typically attends the Saturday Continental breakfast, the Saturday evening banquet, and the Sunday brunch; however, the Companion is not entitled to attend plenary, breakout, or special interest sessions.
 The Companion may attend special ticketed events, upon purchasing a ticket, depending on the event.
 AGM attendees are free to share their hotel rooms (subject to hotel policies) with other friends or family members traveling with them without registering them as official Companions, but unregistered persons are not entitled to attend any meal functions or events.

 Some conference hotels are simply larger than others, allowing for a greater number of Companions.
+When space is limited, priority is given to JASNA members who wish to register as Attendees for the entire conference.

 JASNA AGMs are held in cities where a JASNA Region has volunteered to act as Host Region.
 If your JASNA Region is interested in hosting a conference, please contact the Vice President for Conferences at email@example.com.